Projects with Industry

-This is a newly started collaborative research project between AstraZeneca (AZ) and SRP Diabetes in the AZ-SciLifeLab joint research program.
-The project is partly funded via a novel initiative established by AZ to support and develop front-line translational research utilizing resources within KI and SciLifeLab.
+This collaborative research project between AstraZeneca (AZ) and SRP Diabetes in the AZ-SciLifeLab joint research program was active 2014-2019.
+The project was partly funded via a novel initiative established by AZ to support and develop front-line translational research utilizing resources within KI and SciLifeLab.
 The project was selected in stiff competition, where only 10 of 120 applications were successful (http://www.astrazeneca.se/pressrum/pressmeddelanden-och-nyheter/Article/astrazeneca-stdjer-10-nya-forskningsprojekt (in Swedish).

-The collaboration is set up as a consortium with 8 academic PIs with complementary expertise, located at 4 different universities – Karolinska Insitutet (KI), Royal Institute of Technology (KTH), Umeå University (UmU) and Swedish Agricultural University (SLU) and several researchers at AZ, to accomplish the goals of the project.
-The work is divided into different work packages (WPs).
-Three WPs involve the different clinical interventions and subsequent collection of human biopsies and are located at Karolinska University Hospital (KUH) Solna, KUH Huddinge and Umeå University Hospital.
-There is a specific WP for global omics analyses, which will be performed at both the SciLifeLab Stockholm and Umeå nodes, as well as at AZ.
-One WP is organized for systems biology analyses and bioinformatics, where SciLifeLab Stockholm and AZ are responsible.
-Finally, a WP on validation efforts using animal and cell models is located at KI.
+The collaboration included 8 academic PIs with complementary expertise, located at 4 different universities – Karolinska Insitutet (KI), Royal Institute of Technology (KTH), Umeå University (UmU) and Swedish Agricultural University (SLU) and several researchers at AZ, to accomplish the goals of the project.
+The work was divided into different work packages (WPs).
+Three WPs involved the different clinical interventions and subsequent collection of human biopsies and are located at Karolinska University Hospital (KUH) Solna, KUH Huddinge and Umeå University Hospital.
+There was a specific WP for global omics analyses, performed at both the SciLifeLab Stockholm and Umeå nodes, as well as at AZ.
+One WP was organized for systems biology analyses and bioinformatics, where SciLifeLab Stockholm and AZ were responsible.
+Finally, a WP on validation efforts using animal and cell models was located at KI.

 SRP Diabetes researchers involved: